anysphere/priompt/README.md

 2. `<first>`: the first child with a sufficiently high priority will be included, and all children below it will not.
 This is useful for fallbacks for implementing something like "when the result is too long we want to say `(result omitted)`".
 3. `<empty>`: for specifying empty space, useful for reserving tokens for generation.
 4. `<capture>`: capture the output and parse it right within the prompt.
+5. `<isolate>`: isolate a section of the prompt with its own token limit.
+This is useful for guaranteeing that the start of the prompt will be the same for caching purposes.

 You can create components all you want, just like in React.